 - 1. Iowa is aligning with the CMS-defined set of mandatory measures for reporting by CCBHC providers and demonstration states.

-- 2. Data Collection, and Reporting Capacity: CCBHCs must have the capacity to collect, report and track encounter, outcome, and quality data, including, but not limited to:
+- 2. Data Collection and Reporting Capacity: CCBHCs must have the capacity to collect, report and track encounter, outcome, and quality data, including, but not limited to:

 - a.
 Consumer characteristics

 - b.
 Staffing

 - c.
 Access to services

 - d.
 Use of services

 - e.
 Screening, prevention, and treatment

 - f.
 Care coordination

 - g.
 Other processes of care

 - h.
 Costs

 - i.
 Consumer outcomes

 - 3. Data Sources: Measures will be gathered and calculated from various sources including:

 - a.
 CCBHC medical record data

 - b.
 Claims data

-- c.
-Data collected and reported by CCBHCs through IBHRS
+- Data collected and reported by CCBHCs through IBHRS\

 - 4. Eligible Population for Measurement: According to CMS guidance, the eligible population for these measures encompasses all CCBHC consumers served by a CCBHC provider.
 The denominator-eligible population for each measure comprises CCBHC consumers who meet measure-specific criteria, which may involve factors like age and continuous enrollment.
 It is the responsibility of the CCBHC to ensure that all eligible recipients of CCBHC services are appropriately assigned and included in the calculation, covering both Medicaid and non-Medicaid participants.

-- Stratification by Payer Type: Whenever feasible, CCBHCs are encouraged to report on the entire consumer population, encompassing all insurers, for each CCBHC-reported measure.
+- 5. Stratification by Payer Type: Whenever feasible, CCBHCs are encouraged to report on the entire consumer population, encompassing all insurers, for each CCBHC-reported measure.
 Rates should be delineated for the following mutually exclusive categories:

 - a.
 Individuals covered by Medicaid only.

 - b.
 Individuals who are dually eligible for both Medicare and Medicaid.

 - c.
-All other individuals, which includes those who are uninsured, commercially insured and individuals with Medicaid coverage that
+All other individuals, which include those who are uninsured, commercially insured and individuals with Medicaid coverage that does not cover CCBHC services (such as Medicaid for family planning services only).

-does not cover CCBHC services (such as Medicaid for family planning services only).
+- 6. CCBHC Template: CCBHCs are required to fill out the SAMHSA Section 223 Data Reporting Template (xlsx file) for each clinic-reported measure.
+This template has non-editable worksheets.
+CCBHCs should adhere to the specifications outlined in the CCBHC Demonstration Handbook.
+Section E of each template contains cells indicating whether